francoischalifour/autocomplete.js/README.md

 > `(options: { state: AutocompleteState }) => boolean`

-Needed to check if the dropdown should open depending on the Autocomplete state.
+Called to check whether the dropdown should open based on the Autocomplete state.

+The default behavior is to open the dropdown when there are results.

 ### Sources